lance/openshiftv3-rhoar-workshop/Lab-3-NodeJS-Adjective_Service.md

 ### Validating the deployment:

 1. Login to OpenShift Console - with your user name and password
-2. Click on Project ‘red-hat-summit-2019’ if you are not already in that project
+2. Click on Project ‘userN-insult-app’ if you are not already in that project
 3. You should see 1 running pod and a url that you can access
 4. Try the url